Windows Installer, Java Installer, Freeware Installer

-This tutorial will guide you step by step into the creation and customization of a Advanced Installer Professional project.
+This tutorial will guide you step by step into the creation and customization of an installer, whether it is an MSI, MSIX or EXE, through an Advanced Installer Professional project.
 It is addressed to those who have completed the Simple Installation tutorial.

 Let's suppose you want to create a package for a text editor you have created.
-We will use for this role Microsoft's Notepad.
+We will use a sample editor application built by us.
 This editor has some characteristics:

 • For the editor to function properly some registry keys must be present on the target system.